What is multimodal transportation?

 In general, multimodal transportation provides a cost-effective and flexible solution for companies looking to transport their goods safely and efficiently over long distances.

-Zo you need support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

 Examples of multimodal transportation

-Examples of multimodal transportation include using trucks to transport goods from a factory to a port, from where they are loaded onto a ship and transported across the ocean to another port.
+Examples of multimodal transportation include the use of trucks to transport goods from a factory to a port, from where they are loaded onto a ship and transported across the ocean to another port.
 From there, the cargo is loaded onto trains or trucks and transported to its final destination.
 Another example of multimodal transportation is the use of air and sea transportation, where goods are flown to a destination and then transported by ship to the final destination.

 Multimodal transport vs. Intermodal transport